seanko2/Miyagi/README.md

 ## Mission
 My mission for this project is to give job seekers FREE access to practice on their behaviorial interview skills.
 Most interview prep tools that are out there are usually paid and can be a big financial obstacle for some.
+School resources mostly include clubs that you need to interview for ( a bit circular thinking if you ask me).
 I want to remove that obstacle for students like me that need practice with interviewing but did not know an easy way to find it.

 ## Structure
+0. How to Use
 1. Data Collection
 2. Data Embedding
 3. RAG System